Cookie choices

 What buyers should understand before paying

-The commercial question is whether the workflow teaches the buyer what a weak or empty outcome actually means.
+The buying question is whether the workflow teaches the buyer what a weak or empty outcome actually means.

 • Samples should show how no-match logic is explained.